Southern Blue Whiting

 The intent of this principle is to ensure that there is an institutional and operational framework for implementing Principles 1 and 2, appropriate to the size and scale of the fishery.

-This report will be published when it becomes available.
+The final surveillance report will be uploaded here when available.